glae/blog/_posts/2019-11-06-most-used-shortcuts.md

 I always am using versioning systems (git or SVN), these two shortcuts are the best:

-- Update a project: `Ctrl + T` ⓲
+- Update a project: `Ctrl+T` ⓲
-- Commit changes: `Ctrl + K` ⓳ ("Kommit")
+- Commit changes: `Ctrl+K` ⓳ ("Kommit")

 ## One last word

 I used to use plugin to learn shortcuts as [Key Promoter](https://plugins.jetbrains.com/plugin/9792-key-promoter-x).
 The [editor's page](https://www.jetbrains.com/help/idea/mastering-keyboard-shortcuts.html) is just straightforward.
-I also had a cheat sheet on my desk.
+A cheat sheet is a nice tool too.

-I save a lot of time by refactoring efficiently, which is saving money because I get paid to develop.
+I save a lot of time by refactoring efficiently, which is saving money, because I get paid to develop.
 I am then able to focus on the core interesting stuff: building and designing software.